Islington Hotel: Rose Melchers as proprietor: 1905-1945

-Starting in the 1920s, Rose Melchers’ two married daughters, Hermione Uptegrove and Helen Wells, used their unique styles to upgrade the “Islington Experience.”
+Starting in the 1920s, Rose Melchers' two married daughters, Hermione Uptegrove and Helen Wells, wished to improve what they called the "Islington Experience."
 Hermione (known as Hermi) was a pianist, as was her father, Milo.
-She was skilled in providing books, games, costuming and musical entertainment for guests in the afternoons and evenings.
-Also, Hermi managed the housekeeping duties until Stan (Mac) Wells took over hotel management.
-By contrast, Helen took care of the formal gardens and supervised maintenance of the wooden walkways, docks, shoreline developments, outdoor game areas, grounds, signage and nature trails.
+She provided books, games, costuming and musical entertainment for guests in the afternoons and evenings.
+Hermi also managed the housekeeping duties until Stan (Mac) Wells took over hotel management.
+Helen took care of the formal gardens and supervised maintenance of the wooden walkways, docks, shoreline developments, outdoor game areas, grounds, signage and nature trails.
 As a photographer, Helen recorded the life and times of the Islington, including visitors, amenities, and the natural environment of the area.
-The Islington was always special to Rose's five grandchildren.
-As they grew up, they were expected to help out in or around the hotel.
+Rose’s five grandchildren were also expected to help out in or around the hotel as they grew older.

 For many years, the Islington maintained a 4th Class Post Office that was open for summers only.
 Rose Melchers, followed by her grandson Stanfield (Mac) Wells Jr., were long-time Postmasters.
-The afternoon arrival of the mail truck from St. Ignace was a moment of excitement as official mailbags were exchanged and the arriving mail was distributed to guests and staff.
 Rose Melchers’ youngest grandson, William Wells, was the last Postmaster in 1952, as Cedarville then became the Islington's Post Office.

 Later years: 1946-1959

 During the war years of 1943, 1944 and 1945, the Islington was closed for general guest use.
 Nevertheless, many friends of Rose Melchers and her daughters were visitors or informal guests during this period.
 When the hotel officially reopened in 1946, Stanfield (Mac) Wells, Jr. assumed management of the Islington through 1950.
 In 1951, another grandson, Stephen (Sandy) Wells and his wife Annabelle took over the running of the hotel.
 Assuming full ownership in 1952, the couple added several guest cottages along the lakeshore and a beach house on Melchers Bay for picnics and parties.
 In 1958, the Islington closed its doors to guests forever.
-The wooden structure was razed in 1959, marking the end of an era when “people escaped crowded, sweltering Midwestern cities for clean air and clean water.”
+The wooden structure was razed in 1959, marking the end of an era when "people escaped crowded, sweltering Midwestern cities for clean air and clean water."

 A former hotel employee said that the Islington era "was made exceptional" by Rose Melchers, her children and grandchildren, who set the tone for friendliness and graciousness that permeated the Islington experience.